 The three main parking aggregators in the United States were founded in Chicago.
 Therefore, a meaningful amount of demand is generated from these sites.
 Two of the three parking aggregators charge very high commissions and have a significant negative impact on the value of parking facilities.
 Parking Advisors collects sales and commission data and recommends steps to use alternative sales strategies to maximize online sales revenues and mitigate the high commissions the two vendors charge.

 Chicago has some of the highest and most complicated parking taxes in the United States.
 Beginning on January 1, 2020, the State of Illinois started imposing a statewide 6% tax on hourly daily and weekly parking and 9% for monthly parking.
 Cook County charges a 6% tax on fees paid for parking for a 24-hour period or less and charges a 9% tax on weekly or monthly parking.
+The City of Chicago charges 22% for daily parking during the week and monthly parking.
+The City of Chicago’s parking tax for daily parking on the weekend is 20%.
 Parking Advisors evaluates the taxes paid by the parking operator to ensure they are accurate and helps ensure that during the diligence process that the correct parking taxes are modeled.

 Union Wages & Burden

 Almost all of Chicago’s parking employees are members of one of two unions.
 As a result, the cost of parking labor is significantly higher than most markets due to higher wage and burden rates.
-Parking Advisors studies the staffing hours, roles and responsibilities to determine if there are opportunities to more efficiently staff the parking facility.
+Parking Advisors studies the staffing hours and responsibilities by position to determine if there are opportunities to more efficiently staff the parking facility.